 The chances are that your camera will do a brilliant job for you straight out of the box.
 It’ll come with a strap, battery and possibly even a memory card, which is everything you need to start taking great photos.

-However, the following five accessories will help you to make the most of your camera, helping take your photography to the next level.
+Some of these camera accessories will help you to make the most of your camera, helping take your photography to the next level, while others will just make your life easier.

 Spare battery and memory card